 - Different network topology (VPN requirements, firewall rules, IP whitelisting)

-- Different IT team with different processes, timelines, and risk tolerance
+- Different IT teams with different processes, timelines, and risk tolerance

 - Different data quality — missing fields you assumed would always be present